-You probably already use tools to monitor your network.
-Common monitoring metrics are latency, packet loss, and jitter.
-But these metrics usually are at an individual service level, like a particular internet gateway or load balancer.
-The outcome of having metrics and logging at the service level is the difficulty of tracing through the system.
+You probably already use tools to monitor your network, often at an individual service level or networking layer.
+You may be monitoring a particular internet gateway or load balancer, or only seeing device metrics, or focusing on only flow or synthetic measurements.
 Additionally, if your service is cross-platform, you’ll waste even more time debugging between the various providers.
-Observability helps you understand what’s going on in your system to speed up your debugging and make the best decisions.
+Since you’re supporting applications and users, once you cover the basics, getting visibility synchronized between the app and network layer is important as well.
+The emerging principles and practices of observability help you understand what’s going on in your system to speed up your debugging and make the best decisions.

-This post explains the roles of observability and monitoring.
-In addition, it will cover how network observability is the missing piece to complete visibility.
+This post explains the emergence of observability and how it relates to traditional monitoring.
+In addition, it will cover how network observability is a critical requirement for gaining complete visibility.

 Although distributed systems are more robust, they come with added complexity.
-You can debug each component individually, but problems in these systems are often due to network issues between services.
+You can debug each component individually, but network issues between services often cause problems in these systems.
+The problem you’re usually seeing is triggered by root causes a few layers or services over.
 This complexity magnifies if communication is between various cloud providers or on-premise machines.
 To better support these systems, you need a more effective way of understanding how the different components communicate.
 More specifically, when something goes wrong, you need to figure out the root cause as fast as possible.
 You achieve this by having the best possible understanding of your system without wasting time debugging each node.

-It’s essential to understand which metrics will give you the best insight into your system’s health.
-In general, types of monitoring include user activity monitoring, network monitoring, and event monitoring.
-The type of monitoring you choose depends on what’s going to give you the most value.
-For example, if network monitoring is the space that often causes you the most pain, you could focus on that first.
+As with observability platforms, there are different monitoring platforms, including user activity monitoring, application monitoring, network monitoring, and event monitoring.
+The type of monitoring you choose to focus on often depends on where it’s going to give your organization the most value.
+For example, if network monitoring is the space that causes you the most pain, you are more likely to focus on that first.

 Observability is very useful for finding the root cause of issues—fast.
 However, after implementing different levels of observability in multiple systems, there are a few other benefits just as valuable.
-Firstly, it’s great for capacity planning done right.
+First, it’s great for human-assisting workflows like, just as an example, capacity planning done right.
 One of the hardest parts of designing a system is planning for capacity.
 If you understand how your capacity requirements have grown over time, you can make a more informed decision.
 No more guessing.
-Secondly, it makes onboarding new members of staff much easier.
-You don’t need pages and pages of (probably out-of-date) documentation when joining a new team.
-Finally, it’s really good for team confidence and experimentation.
-You can stop fearing that a small change will have enormous consequences.

 Worrying less about making changes and being able to solve issues quickly sounds great.
-However, there’s a catch.
-You need to collect all the telemetry data and use it.
+However, there’s a catch — you need to collect all the telemetry data and use it.
 Tools like Kentik make this process easier by automating most of the collection of the data you need.
-Once you have the data, Kentik can alert you to any abnormal behavior and give you relevant visualizations and metrics to understand what is going on.
+And once you have the data, Kentik can alert you to any abnormal behavior and give you relevant visualizations and metrics to understand what is going on.